~~Friendly, Intelligent, Devoted Family Dog~~

 The American Kennel Club first recognized the golden 1925.

 Today, the breed ranks third as the most popular breed in the United States and shares the same popularity throughout the world.

-The golden retriever gained popularity as a jack of all trades, being a capable dog in many ways.
+The Golden gained popularity as a jack of all trades, being a capable dog in many ways.